Do you want to learn how to DIY some gold leaf candle holders? Here are the steps to create some authentic gilded style candle holders.

 Step 1 – Prep your Candle Holders

-Cleaning is a very simply process.
-Simply clean and scrub your existing candle holders with a degreaser (Ex: Mr. Clean, Dawn dish soap, Krud Kutter) to ensure any existing dirt, grime, dust, candle wax or grease has been removed.
+For best results, clean your candle holders well.
+Simply scrub your existing candle holders with a degreaser (Ex: Mr. Clean, Dawn dish soap, Krud Kutter) to ensure any existing dirt, grime, dust, candle wax or grease has been removed.
 I used a toothbrush to scrub the nooks and crevices of the candle holders.
 Then I dried them well using a clean fluffy towel.

 Step 2- Apply the Gold Leaf